keesiemeijer/related-posts-by-taxonomy/readme.md

 1. Raise an [Issue](https://github.com/keesiemeijer/related-posts-by-taxonomy/issues) on GitHub
 2. Send us a Pull Request with your bug fixes and/or new features
-3. Translate Easy Digital Downloads into different languages
+3. Translate Related Posts by Taxonomy into different languages
 4. Provide feedback and suggestions on [enhancements](https://github.com/keesiemeijer/related-posts-by-taxonomy/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)